Mind Body

 Using guided eye movements and imagery, Accelerated Resolution Therapy enables the brain to reframe challenging experiences without requiring a detailed retelling.
 This approach often leads to reduced symptoms related to trauma, anxiety, depression, and stress, helping people move forward with greater emotional balance and well-being.

-Why Neurofeedback?
+Why Neurofeedback

 Neurofeedback: A Complement to Talk Therapy